 Evidence can be collect for up to five days after assault, but the sooner the better.
 If the victim does not want to report assault at the time of the crime, evidence is held at Gundersen.
 If a court case should result from the report of a sexual assault, the nurse examiner is available to testify as an expert witness.

 What to do if you are sexually assaulted

 - Get to a safe place as soon as possible.

 - Don’t blame yourself.

-- It's important to be seen by medical professionals, such as those at Gundersen Emergency Services, who can assess your injuries, collect evidence, document the assault and provide you with the support you need.
+- It’s important to be seen by medical professionals who can assess your injuries, collect evidence, document the assault and provide you with the support you need.

-- Do not rinse your mouth, smoke, brush your teeth or have anything to eat or drink until you have been seen by one of our experts.
+- Until seen by a medical expert do not rinse your mouth, smoke, brush your teeth or have anything to eat or drink, and do not wipe, wash, douche, bathe or shower.

 - Report any suspicions that you may have been drugged.

-- Save (do not wash) the underwear and clothes you were wearing at the time of the assault.
+- Save the unwashed underwear and clothes you were wearing at the time of the assault.

-- Consider reporting the assault to your local police department.
+- Consider reporting the assault to local police.